vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 The following section will describe the implementation of the tag feature.
 The implementation for remove tag feature is similar and hence won't be repeated in this section.

-The `TagCommand` allows user to tag contacts.
+The `TagCommand` allows users to tag contacts.
 A tag has a mandatory name and an optional value (both are case-sensitive).
 It also requires a specification of indices of the contacts to tag.
 To allow batch tagging, this is done with a `Range` (found in `commons/core/index`).
 A `Range` encapsulates a set of indices.
 The `TagCommandParser` supports ranges of the form `1,2,3` (Comma-separated) or `1-5` (Hyphen-separated).
 The parsing of range is handled by `ParserUtil#parseRange`.